259819/LnT_MiniProject/1_Requirements/Readme.md

 1998-2005| Expansion of Computer usage in schools, academies and institutes | 1000k INR Present | updated software and maintainance | 150k INR(per 1000 Students)

+## Ageing

+* If the first period was about system building and the second period was about its expansion and the internal renegotiation—among students and schools, and schools and each other—that massification required, the current period is characterized by new external demands that have been placed on the system by several forms of accountability: privacy, equity, and efficiency.
+* Though all of these pressures predate the current period in some form, major shifts in American political dynamics and in the availability of computing power and digital technologies have converged to amplify old concerns and produce new ones.
+* The major upshot of these developments has been to make the student record not just an object of internal (re-)negotiation among postsecondary institutions but one subject to external demands as well.
+Considering these new developments in-light of the broader history detailed above provides an opportunity to identify the new opportunities as well as the chronic challenges ushered in by the digital era of the student record.

 ## Defining Our System
    **Assumptions**